-Mobile wallets like Apple Pay, Android Pay and Samsung Pay allow users to make one-step payments with virtual versions of their payment cards.
-They’re called contactless payments because they bypass physical contact between payment card and Point-of-Sale (POS) terminal, and instead get transaction data from the former to the latter through near-field communication (NFC).
-NFC powers POS terminals to create an electromagnetic radio field with other NFC-compatible devices, such as smartphones.
+Mobile wallet payments are called contactless because they bypass physical contact between credit card and terminal, and instead get transaction data from the former to the latter through near field communication (NFC).
+NFC powers credit card terminals to create an electromagnetic radio field with other NFC-compatible devices, such as smartphones and wearable payment devices.
 The radio field makes a safe channel for close-range contactless payments.
 All the buyer needs to do is wave their smartphone or watch over the terminal in what’s known as a “tap and go” payment.
 Physical credit cards can also be contactless, so not all contactless/NFC payments refer to mobile wallets.

 Is Apple Pay Secure?

-With the rise in popularity of Apple Pay users, a payment system to accommodate them is an investment that's paying off exponentially for businesses as time goes on.
+With the rise in popularity of NFC payments, a payment system to accommodate them is an investment that's paying off exponentially for businesses as time goes on.
 Before launching Apple Pay in October 2014, Apple fortified the venture by getting more than 220,000 merchants on board to accept it, including some big brand names like Whole Foods and Staples.
-Today, millions of stores have installed contactless payment-enabled POS terminals and online payment gateways, including:
+Today, millions of stores have installed contactless payment-enabled credit card terminals, including: